ibukun53/personal-portfolio/README.md

-# Portfolio Website
+# Personal Portfolio

-> A portfolio website is an online representation of work you have created, as well as your skills and experiences.
+> A personal portfolio  is an online representation of work  have created, as well as my skills and experiences.

 ![screenshot](./image_screenshot.png)

-A portfolio website is certain to make you available and searchable for new clients.
-It lets your potential employers find you the moment.It presents evidence of your relevant skills and abilities.
+A portfolio website is certain to make me available and searchable for new clients.
+It lets my potential employers find you the moment.It presents evidence of my relevant skills and abilities.

 ## Built With